AdobeDocs/analytics.en/help/analyze/activity-map/troubleshooting.md

 1. Download and install the [Adobe Experience Platform debugger](https://chromewebstore.google.com/detail/adobe-experience-platform/bfnnokhpnncpkdmbokanobigaccjkpob).
 1. Go to [!UICONTROL Logs] > [!UICONTROL Edge] > [!UICONTROL Connect to Edge].

-* **The interact call is not firing in the Network tab.**
-   The click data collection in a collect call, we need to filter with either "/ee" or "collect?"
+* **The interact call is not firing in the Network tab**: The click data collection in a collect call, filter with either `"/ee"` or `"collect?"`.

-* **There is no Payload Display for the collect call.**
-   The collect call is designed in such a way that the tracking should not affect  navigation to other sites, so the document unload feature is applicable for the collect calls.
-This won't impact your data collection but if you need to validate on page, add target = "_blank" to the respective element.
-Then the link opens in a new tab.
+* **There is no Payload Display for the collect call**: The collect call is designed in such a way that the tracking does not affect navigation to other sites, so the document unload feature is applicable for the collect calls.
+This feature won't impact your data collection but if you need to validate on page, add `target="_blank"` to the respective element.
+The link opens in a new tab.

-* **How do I ignore the collection of PII?**
-   Add the respective conditions in<< on before link click send callback>> and return false to ignore those values.
-[Learn more](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/configuring-the-sdk.html)